 Understanding ovulation: When to inseminate?

 If you are trying to get pregnant, ovulation is the determining factor for success.
-Are you planning to become pregnant, it is, therefore, important to know how your ovulation works in order to improve your chances of success.
+If you are planning to become pregnant, it is crucial to know how your ovulation works.
+This way you can improve your chances of success.
 But what is ovulation, how does it work, and when should you inseminate with donor sperm?
 These are some of the questions we will answer in this blog post.

 What is ovulation?

 In every menstrual cycle, a mature egg is released from the woman’s ovary, and this is the process of ovulation.
 When a mature egg is released, it travels through the fallopian tube and is made available for fertilisation.
 Normally only one egg is released, but in rare cases, several eggs are released.

-A regular menstrual cycle is on average 28-32 days (some may have longer or shorter cycles), and the ovulation occurs in the middle of the cycle, around 14 days after the first menstrual day.
+A regular menstrual cycle is on average 28-32 days but some may have longer or shorter cycles.
+Ovulation occurs in the middle of the cycle, around 14 days after the first menstrual day.